roborew/urltopng/README.md

 urltopng
 ========

-Class to convert URLS to pngs using URL2PNG api
+Class to convert URLS to pngs using URL2PNG api: http://url2png.com

 This is a simple class created to use the url2png api.